bgveenstra/fundamentals/03_chapter/10_cheatsheet.md

      text-decoration: none;
 }
 ```

-Less commonly used values include “overline” to add a line above text and “line-through” which strikes a line through your text.
+Less commonly used values for text-decoration include "overline," which adds a line above text, and "line-through," which strikes a line through your text.

 **text-transform**